eslint/eslint/docs/user-guide/command-line-interface.md

 ### Specifying rules and plugins

-#### `--rulesdir`

-This option allows you to specify another directory from which to load rules files.
-This allows you to dynamically load new rules at run time.
-This is useful when you have custom rules that aren't suitable for being bundled with ESLint.

-Example:

-    eslint --rulesdir my-rules/ file.js

-The rules in your custom rules directory must follow the same format as bundled rules to work properly.
-You can also specify multiple locations for custom rules by including multiple `--rulesdir` options:

-    eslint --rulesdir my-rules/ --rulesdir my-other-rules/ file.js

-Note that, as with core rules and plugin rules, you still need to enable the rules in configuration or via the `--rule` CLI option in order to actually run those rules during linting.
-Specifying a rules directory with `--rulesdir` does not automatically enable the rules within that directory.

 #### `--plugin`

 This option specifies a plugin to load.
 You can omit the prefix `eslint-plugin-` from the plugin name.